-5.3.1 It is generally recognized that certain clients may be of a higher or lower 8 | P a g e risk category depending on the circumstances such as the client's background, type of business relationship or transaction etc. As such, the registered intermediaries shall apply each of the client due diligence measures on a risk sensitive basis.
-The basic principle enshrined in this approach is that the registered intermediaries shall adopt an enhanced client due diligence process for higher risk categories of clients.
-Conversely, a simplified client due diligence process may be adopted for lower risk categories of clients.
+5.3.1 It is generally recognized that certain clients may be of a higher or lower risk category depending on the circumstances such as the client's background, type of business relationship or transaction etc. As such, the registered intermediaries shall apply each of the client due diligence measures on a risk sensitive basis.
+The basic principle enshrined in this approach is that the company shall allow to trade only after enhanced client due diligence process for higher risk categories of clients.
+Conversely, a simplified client due diligence (not such enhanced due diligence) shall be for lower risk categories of clients.
 In line with the risk-based approach, the type and amount of identification information and documents that may be necessary for the purpose depending upon the risk category of a particular client.